 by anthony on 12/16/13 at 8:10 pm

-The merchant isn’t happy either because they have to take the time to find the duplicate transaction, issue credit back to the user and pay the extra processing fee that incurs when processing transactions.
+The merchant isn’t happy either because they have to find the duplicate transaction, issue credit back to the user and pay the extra processing fee.
 This situation is all too common in the world of online payments.
-You can avoid this mess by using a progress button for their “order” button.
+You can avoid this mess by using a progress button for your ‘order’ button.

 Websites can’t change the clicking habits of users.
-But they can change what happens when users double-click the “order” button.
-Progress buttons prevent duplicate orders by disabling the button after the first click, and displaying a progress bar that tells users that their order is processing.
+But they can change what happens when users double-click the ‘order’ button.
+Progress buttons prevent duplicate orders by disabling the button after the first click.
+It then displays a progress bar over the button to let users know their order is processing.

-Users Double-Click Form Buttons
+Why Users Double-Click ‘Order’Buttons

-No one wants to get double charged for an order, overpay their bills, spam their messages or post the same photo twice.
+No one wants to get double charged for an order, overpay their bills or spam others.
 It’s up to you to prevent duplicate form submissions from happening on your site.
-Save yourself and users the hassle and frustration, and put a progress button on your form.
+Save your users the hassle and frustration and put a progress button on it.